arBalasquide/soyrecipes/src/recipes/low_calorie_pancakes.md

     - Can be substituded with 2 flax eggs
     1. 1 tbs of Milled flax seed
     2. 3 tbs of lukewarm water
-        - Each flax egg cam replace 1 normal egg
+        - Each flax egg can replace 1 normal egg